mattermost/docs/source/integrations/zapier.rst

       .. image:: ../images/zapier-dynamic-fields.png

     4. **Username**: This is the username that Zapier will post as.
 Zapier integrations will always appear with a ``BOT`` tag next to the username.
+In order for bots to override the username of the authorized user, your System Admin must set `Enable integrations to override usernames <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-usernames>`_ to **True**.
     5. **Icon URL**: This is the profile picture of the bot that Zapier will post as.
+In order for bots to override the profile picture of the authorized user, your System Admin must set `Enable integrations to override profile picture icons <https://docs.mattermost.com/administration/config-settings.html#enable-integrations-to-override-profile-picture-iconss>`_ to **True**.
   e. **Test the Zap**: You may want to test your zap formatting in a Private Group before posting in a channel that is visible to your entire team.

 -----------